North American Interfraternity Conference: Membership requirements

 The NIC membership requirements are detailed in the By-Laws of the North American Interfraternity Conference.
-Each member fraternity must be national or international in scope, as opposed to local, which is defined to mean having five chapters of ten men each, having three chapters which have been part of the fraternity for at least five years, and have a constitution that calls for national conventions with interim authority vested in a smaller governing body.
-Further, each fraternity must be exclusive of other NIC members and, therefore, in competition with them for the purposes of recruitment.
-All members' chapters must exist at four or two-year degree granting colleges.
-The members agree to share "best practices, statistics and information that will benefit member organizations".
+Each member fraternity must be national or international in scope, as opposed to local, which is defined to mean having five chapters of ten men each, having three chapters that have been part of the fraternity for at least five years, and have a constitution that calls for national conventions with the interim authority vested in a smaller governing body.
+Further, each fraternity must be exclusive of other NIC members and, therefore, in competition with them for recruitment.
+All members' chapters must exist at four or two-year degree-granting colleges.
+The members agree to share "best practices, statistics, and information that will benefit member organizations".

-Also, the members agree to uphold universal fraternal ideals, to hold their individual chapters and colonies to their general vision statements, honor NIC resolutions, abide by the NIC Constitution and By-Laws, attend all meetings of the House of Delegates, and pay membership dues.
+Also, the members agree to uphold universal fraternal ideals, to hold their chapters and colonies to their general vision statements, honor NIC resolutions, abide by the NIC Constitution and By-Laws, attend all meetings of the House of Delegates, and pay membership dues.

 Each member fraternity must share a wealth of statistical information with the NIC including the number of new members, new member retention, the number of new initiates, total number of initiates, annual retention rate, the number of new chapters and their size, the number of closed chapters and the reason for closure, the total number of active chapters, number of members who are "campus leaders", number of hours of community service completed, and amount of money raised for charitable causes.
 This information is aggregated, and the raw data is destroyed.

 The NIC requires its members to support open expansion on their campuses.
 It requires that its members are insured and have risk management programs.
 It imposes a grade requirement on new members and initiated members.
 It denies members from having women's auxiliary groups.
-It requires alcohol free recruitment and new member programs, and new member programs are capped at twelve weeks and encouraged to be shorter.
+It requires alcohol-free recruitment and new member programs, and new member programs are capped at twelve weeks and encouraged to be shorter.
 Finally, each member must have provisions for the emergency temporary suspension of any of its chapters.

 NIC members are required to "communicate its values through its ritual at least annually or as prescribed by its policies."

 Mission

-The NIC serves to advocate the needs of its member fraternities through enrichment of the fraternity experience; advancement and growth of the fraternity community; and enhancement of the educational mission of the host institutions.
+The NIC serves to advocate the needs of its member fraternities through the enrichment of the fraternity experience; advancement and growth of the fraternity community; and enhancement of the educational mission of the host institutions.
 The NIC is also committed to enhancing the benefits of fraternity membership.
-Each of the 75 member organizations has adopted basic expectations of their members and agreed to the following Nine Basic Expectations.
+Each of the 75 member organizations has adopted the basic expectations of their members and agreed to the following Nine Basic Expectations.